lemon24/reader/docs/install.rst

 * `requests`_ retrieves feeds from the internet;
   it replaces feedparser's default use of :mod:`urllib` to make it easier to write plugins.
-* `sgmllib3k`_ is a Python 3 "forward-port" of the `sgmllib`_ Python 2
-  standard library module;
-  feedparser uses it for ill-formed XML parsing and content sanitizing.

 *reader* also depends on the :mod:`sqlite3` standard library module (at least SQLite 3.15), and on the `JSON1`_ SQLite extension.

 .. note::

-    The SQLite bundled with Python <= 3.8 on Windows does **not** include the JSON1 extension.
+    **reader works out of the box on Windows only starting with Python 3.9**, because the SQLite bundled with the official Python distribution does **not** include the JSON1 extension in earlier versions.
-    As a consequence, *reader* may not work on Windows.
+    That said, it should be possible to build ``sqlite3`` with a newer version of SQLite;
-    See :issue:`163` for details.
+    see :issue:`163` for details.

 .. _optional dependencies: